translate/pootle/docs/server/upgrading.rst

 Always make backups of all your translation files (your whole *podirectory*), and your settings (*localsettings.py*).
-With Pootle 2.1 there is a way to synchronise all translation files with the database from the :doc:`command line
+With Pootle 2.1 there is a way to synchronize all translation files with the database from the :doc:`command line
 <commands>`.

 Make a backup of your complete database using the appropriate *dump* command